anamdesibab/HelloWorld/README.md

 </dl>

 ## Build/Generate
+> Validate all the environment information in the .json file.
+> Review/update MQ objects in .groovy file.
-Run `groovy build_mq_environments.groovy`, .mqs files will be generated in the mqsc directory of the above gapMQSeries repository fork.
+> Run `groovy build_mq_environments.groovy`, .mqs files will be generated in the mqsc directory of the above gapMQSeries repository fork.
+> Review generated .mqs files

 ## compare_mqs_files.py
 A simple utility to help with mqs file comparison.
 More than just a diff, will compare all contents of each file (independent of queue definition order) and output any differences.